zacharyburnett/peppyproject/tests/data/input/setup_py/README.rst

 For performing the file submission role,  CRDS includes additional dependencies and can be trickier to install.

-Addding CRDS to an Existing Environment
+Adding CRDS to an Existing Environment
 +++++++++++++++++++++++++++++++++++++++

 You can install/upgrade CRDS and it's dependencies in your current environment